Frequently Asked Questions

 How are donations counted toward my organization’s fundraiser and food drive total?

-In order for your organization to receive credit for participants’ contributions, the following must be included with all checks or cash gifts to the Food Bank:
+In order for your organization to receive credit for participants’ contributions, the following must be included with all checks or cash gifts to Second Harvest:

 - Name of your organization or group clearly indicated with donation